1211ciel/node/words.md

 The soldiers are loyal to their country.
 The soldiers are loyal to their country.
 The soldiers are loyal to their country.

+nevertheless 然而
+nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless nevertheless Nevertheless, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.
+Neverthelese, the group took largely the same approach it did in 1999.
+Nevertheless, the group took largely the same approach it did in 1999.

+pension 退休金
+pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.

+pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension pension
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.
+She went to the post office to draw her pension.

+passive 消极的
+passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive
+He played a passive role in the relationship.
+He played a passive role in the realtionship.
+He played a passive role in the relationship.
+He played a passive role in the relationship.
+He played a passive role in the relationship.

+passive passive passive passive passive paasive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive passive
+He played a passive role in the relationship.
+He played a passive role in the relationship.
+He played a passive role in the relationship.
+He played a passive role in the relationship.
+He played a passive role in the relationship.

+outward 向外
+outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward
+The two ends must be bent outward.
+The two ends must be bent outward.
+The two ends must be bent outward.
+The two ends must be bent outward.
+The two ends must be bent outward.

+outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward outward
+The two ends must be bent outward.
+The two ends must be bent outward.
+The two ends must be bent outward.
+The two ends must be bent outward.
+The two ends must be bent outward.

+offense 进攻
+offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense
+Offense is the best defense.
+Offense is the best defense.
+Offense is the best defense.
+Offense is the best defense.
+Offense is the best defense.

+offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense offense
+Offense is the best defense.
+Offense is the best defense.
+Offense is the best defense.
+Offense is the best defense.
+Offense is the best defense.

+occurrence 发生
+occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence occurrence Climbing these hills are dangerous due to the frequent occurrence of snowstorms.
+Climbing these hills are dangerous due to the frequent occurrence of snowstorms.
+Climbing these hills are dangerous due to the frequent occurrence of snowstorms.
+Climbing these hills are dangerous due to the frequent occurrence of snowstorms.
+Climbing these hills are dangerous due to the frequent occurrence of snowstorms.

+numerous 众多的
+numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numerous numeorus numerous numerous numerous numerous numerous
+The doctors gave numerous examples of patients being explelled from hospital.
+The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patinets being explalled from hospital.
+The doctors gave numerous examples of patinets being explalled from hospital.

+nasty 极度的
+nasty nasty nasty nasty nasty
+nasty nasty nasty nasty nasty
+nasty nasty nasty nasty nasty
+nasty nasty nasty nasty nasty
+He had a nasty moment when he thought he'd lost his passport.
+He had a nasty moment when he thought he'd lost his passport.
+He had a nasty moment when he thought he'd lost his passport.
+He had a nasty moment when he thought he'd lost his passport.
+He had a nasty moment when he thought he'd lost his passport.

+namely 也就是
+namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely namely
+One group of poeple seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.
+One group of people seems to be forgotten,namely pensioner.